 It’s easy for a person to get lost in the concrete jungle that is Boston.
-With the never-ending hustle and bustle of Bostonians, it’s not new to feel overwhelmed in the city once in a while.
+With the never-ending hustle and bustle of Bostonians, it’s easy to feel overwhelmed in the city once in a while.
 During those times, sneaking a quick getaway is one of the best way to get rid of stress.
-With its stunning views and abundant flora and fauna, it’s hard to believe these places exist in the midst of such a busy, metropolitan area.
+With its stunning views and abundant flora and fauna, it’s hard to believe these gorgeous hills exist in the midst of such a busy, metropolitan area.

 Waltham’s Prospect Hills

 Searching for a good spot to watch the sun rise up over the majestic Boston skyline?
 This place should be considered as a go-to!
 It’s important to note though, that Waltham’s Prospect Hill should not be confused with the one in Union Square in Somerville, as those are two different locations.